ModelEarth/community-data/process/naics/README.md

 Processed using <b>split\_zip\_data.py</b> in the current folder.
 Creates files for naics levels 2,4 and 6 in "zips" subfolder.

-Bug: Payroll column is mostly 0.
-Why do some get populated?

 Example:
 [Zip 53521](https://github.com/ModelEarth/community-data/tree/master/us/zipcodes/naics/5/3/5/2/1)